-If you’re like most web designers, you take on occasional freelancing jobs.
+If you’re like most web designers and freelance digital marketers, you take on occasional freelancing jobs.
 They bring in a few extra dollars and provide a welcome break in your daily routine.
 You may even be thinking about taking up freelancing on a full-time basis.

 When you are at work, there are usually certain standards imposed on you pertaining to your work performance and to how you conduct yourself when interacting with others.